sonic-net/SONiC/doc/vxlan/Vxlan_hld.md

  - Should support static configuration of FDB entries learnt on remote VTEP

 ### INTFs orchagent:
- - Should be VNet/VRF aware
+ - Should be VRF aware
+ - Should be able to create router interfaces in a specific VRF

 ## 1.3 CLI requirements
 - User should be able to get FDB learnt per VNI